ADAQ-SYM: Automated Symmetry Analysis of Defect Orbitals: Introduction

 \section{Introduction}

-Point defects in semiconductors can provide a platform for solid state quantum technology, with applications such as qubits\cite{Koehl2011, doi:10.1063/5.0007444}, sensors \cite{PhysRevResearch.3.043007, Mzyk2022} and single photon emitters \cite{Berhane_2017, 10.1063/5.0006075}.
-One significant benefit of quantum applications made with solid state point defects is room temperature operation \cite{Berhane_2017, doi:10.1063/5.0007444, Castelletto_2020}.
+Point defects in semiconductors can provide a platform for solid-state quantum technology, with applications such as qubits\cite{Koehl2011, doi:10.1063/5.0007444}, sensors \cite{PhysRevResearch.3.043007, Mzyk2022} and single photon emitters \cite{Berhane_2017, 10.1063/5.0006075}.
+One significant benefit of quantum applications made with solid-state point defects is room temperature operation \cite{Berhane_2017, doi:10.1063/5.0007444, Castelletto_2020}.
 Theoretical calculations have been proven useful for identification of potentially interesting defects in wide-band gap semiconductors and quantitative estimations of their properties \cite{Davidsson_mod_V_Si}.
-Indeed, first principles methods based on density functional theory (DFT) can simulate the electronic structures and predict multiple properties \cite{RevModPhys.86.253, Ivády2018, doi:10.1146/annurev-matsci-070317-124453}.
+Indeed, first-principles methods based on density functional theory (DFT) can simulate the electronic structures and predict multiple properties \cite{RevModPhys.86.253, Ivady2018, Dreyer}.
 Each semiconductor material may host a multitude of intrinsic and extrinsic point defects.
 To probe the large combinatorically complex chemical space in an efficient manner, high-throughput workflows have been developed \cite{Sluydts2017, BROBERG2018165, DAVIDSSON_ADAQ} to simulate thousands of defect combinations, calculate relevant properties and store the results into a searchable database \cite{Sluydts2017, Bertoldo2022}.
-Automatic Defect Analysis and Qualification (ADAQ) \cite{DAVIDSSON_ADAQ} is one such high-throughput workflow.
+Automatic Defect Analysis and Qualification (ADAQ) \cite{DAVIDSSON_ADAQ} is one such high-throughput workflow which currently has been used to screen about 52000 defects in 4H-SiC \cite{PhysRevB.108.224106} and 21000 defects in diamond \cite{davidsson2023na}.